cucumber/docs/content/cucumber/configuration.md

 ## Preprocessing with ERb

-The `cucumber.yml` file is preprocessed by ERb.
+The `cucumber.yml` file is preprocessed by ERb (Embedded RuBy).
 This allows you to use Ruby code to generate values in the `cucumber.yml` file.

 So, if you have several profiles with similar values, you might do this: